opensource-expert/powerdns-shell-wrapper/README.md

 ## salt integration

-clone the repository and configure with your own `config.yaml`.
+This frist state clones the repository and configure it with your own `config.yaml`.

 `state/powerdns.sls`